 My deeper contact with the professor occurred when I went to college and saw all the pastel-colored paperbacks from Macmillan on the bookshelves of all my Christian friends.
 The uniformity of the set appealed to me as much as anything else, and under the confidence that I could in fact judge a book (or set of books) by its cover, I bought a copy of the set for myself: The Problem of Pain, The Abolition of Man, and others.

 Now to take a step back, while many young products of Christian homes turn sixteen and discover that they don’t believe anymore, I turned sixteen and discovered that my pastor didn’t believe anything.
-Churches were then divided for me into Those With Pastors Who Believe and Those Whose Pastors Don’t.
+Churches were then divided for me into Those With Pastors Who Believe and Those With Pastors Who Don’t.
 Somewhat naturally thinking, “What’s the point?” about the second category, I looked for a church from the first to attend.
 Here were unwavering believers, and I felt more comfortable in that way.
 But they were also a bit . . . underinfluenced by education.
-It was a routine occurrence, for instance, for someone reading the Bible aloud to stumble over names, and an inevitable consequence of the tongue twisting that everyone joined the reader in laughing the problem away breezily.
+It was a routine occurrence, for instance, for someone reading the Bible aloud to stumble over names and (the inevitable sequel to the tongue twisting) for everyone to join the reader in laughing the problem away breezily.

 Everyone but me that is.
 I couldn’t figure out how people of The Book could laugh about illiteracy.
 But I remembered that God chose the foolish things of this world to confound the wise, and I went on, genuinely admiring their childlike faith while silently ruing their contempt for the medium through which God chose to speak to us.